 What activities are offered to participants during the weekend in the middle of each two-week Summer Intensive?

 As weekends here in Israel are on Friday and Saturday, on Friday mornings in the middle of each 2-week program, we depart the International Dance Village in Kibbutz Ga’aton for a tour of the Western Galilee.
 This trip might include visits to the seaside Grottoes at Rosh Hanikra and/or the Ancient City of Akko.
 Saturday is a perfect time to rest and spend time with new friends from all over the world in the kibbutz and by the pool.
 We’ll have organized activities on the kibbutz during the weekend as well.

 A physical therapist, chiropractor and/or a massage therapist will be available at the Dance Village upon available and are by appointment only.
 In the event that a participant is in need of a treatment, an appointment can be set up according to their availability.
-The cost of each treatment is 80 NIS and participants are responsible to make the payment directly to the therapist.
+The cost of each treatment is 80 ILS and participants are responsible to make the payment directly to the therapist.

 We take all the necessary security measures running such an international program (both during the summer and with our other programs year round).
 The Galilee region in northern Israel where the International Dance Village is situated is a rather serene and quite area of the country.
 If you have any concerns and would like to discuss them with our staff please write to [email protected]